Streaming with Flink/Spark — Watermarks, Windows, State

 Reading material

-- Spark Structured Streaming guide
+- Spark Structured Streaming Programming Guide — the table-of-streams abstraction.

 In-depth research material

-- Flink Forward talks (YouTube)
+- Flink Forward conference talks (YouTube) — the canonical streaming conference; production case studies.

 LeetCode — Sliding Window Maximum